monome/docs/norns/study-4b.md

 New things:

-- We're using the full 1024-step resolution of arc to tune our interactions a bit and to draw a fading animation around our 'playhead'
+- We're using the full 1024-step resolution of arc to tune our interactions a bit and to draw an anti-aliased window around our 'playhead'
+- Our 'playhead' window is drawn with `a:segment(ring, from, to, level)`, which accepts radians for `from` and `to`.
+In-between values will automatically fade the LEDs, giving a very clean look.
 - We repurpose our encoder turns to set a `speed` variable for each ring, which is then added to each encoder's `position` value on a 30 frame-per-second `tick`.
 This is performed by a `clock` (more below).

 #### clocks